-Musculoskeletal injuries are usually described by patients as highly painful.
-As a physical and psychological stressor itself, pain may put patients at a greater risk of delayed healing.
-Treating pain is one key move.
-But taking into account patients’ feedback and guide them step by step towards recovery is crucial for therapy success.
-This is the reason why practitioners must adopt a patient-centered approach to pain care.
+Patients often describe musculoskeletal injuries as very painful.
+As a physical and psychological stressor in itself, pain can expose patients to an increased risk of delayed healing.
+Treating pain is a key measure.
+But taking patients' opinions into account and guiding them step-by-step toward recovery is crucial to the success of therapy.
+This is why practitioners must adopt a patient-centered approach to pain care.

-How to best engage with your patients during a physiotherapy appointment?
+How can you best interact with patients during a physical therapy appointment?

-- Let them know the course of their GDT protocol in details: tell them about session frequency and the treatment sequence.
+- Let them know the course of your GDT protocol in detail: inform them about the frequency of sessions and the sequence of treatment.

-This will help them to reduce their possible anxiety and to ensure their compliance with the treatment.
+This will help reduce their possible anxiety and ensure their compliance with the treatment.

-Set expectations: they play an important role in the outcomes!
+Set expectations: they play an important role in the results!

-- Openly discuss and set upfront patient expectations; whether they relate to treatment time, pain release, increase of the range of motion, change in the quality of life, etc.
+- Openly discuss and establish in advance the patient's expectations, whether related to treatment time, pain relief, increased range of motion, change in quality of life, etc.

-Recognize your patients as actors of their recovery
+Recognize your patients as actors in their recovery.

-- Using simple words how GDT technologies work and how they are going to help them overcome their pain
+- Using simple words, explain how GDT technologies work and how they are going to help them overcome their pain